electricimp/examples/Intro to Squirrel Applications/Ex8 - Power Efficient Refrigerator Monitor/README.md

     "AD_GROVE1_DATA1" : hardware.pin2,
     "AD_GROVE2_DATA1" : hardware.pin5
 }

-// POWER EFFICIENT REFRIGERATOR MONITOR APPLICATION CODE
-// --------------------------------------------------------
 ```

 * Assign your hardware class variables.
-In the Application class before the constructor you will find a number of class variables.
-You will need to re-assign the hardware variables so they look something like the example below. *Please note:* DO NOT copy and paste from thie example, as these values may differ from the ones in your HAL.
+In the *Application* class before the constructor you will find a number of class variables.
+You will need to re-assign the hardware variables so they look something like the example below. **Do not** copy and paste from this example, as these values may differ from the ones in your HAL.

 ```
 // POWER EFFICIENT REFRIGERATOR MONITOR APPLICATION CODE